 Early Attempts at a WW1 Truce

-Although it is the most famous truce, It is worth noting that the Christmas Truce of 1914 was not the first truce to take place during a war.
-Below we take a look at truces through the ages, specifically those which took place during The Peninsular War, The Crimean War and The Second Boer War.
+Although it is the most famous truce, it is worth noting that the Christmas Truce of 1914 was not the first truce to take place during a war.
+Below we look at truces through the ages, specifically those which took place during The Peninsular War, The Crimean War and The Second Boer War.